Staff

 Dr Jennifer Cromwell

-Dr Jenny Cromwell is a Senior Lecturer in Ancient History at Manchester Metropolitan University and a member of the Manchester Centre for Youth Studies.
-She is primarily interested in how Ancient Egypt is presented in video games, as well as in archaeogaming more broadly.
-Additionally, she is also interested in how tabletop roleplaying games can be used to explore aspects of world history, through her involvement in ‘Dice on the Nile’.
+Dr Jenny Cromwell is a Reader in Ancient History at Manchester Metropolitan University and co-director of the Manchester Games Centre.
+She is primarily interested in how Ancient Egypt is presented in games, both analogue and digital, as well as in archaeogaming more broadly.
+Additionally, she is also interested in how tabletop roleplaying games can be used to explore aspects of world history, through her involvement in ‘Dice on the Nile’ and the development of such games set in ancient Egypt.

 Select Publications